Second-Tier VA Loan Entitlement

 Paying the Difference If You Are Short

 One of the attractive features of the VA loan program is the fact that a down payment is not required.
 However, this does not mean that the qualifying veteran is not allowed to make a down payment.
-And in the case of a 2nd Entitlement on VA loans, it may be necessary to make a down payment in order to get the right house.
+In the case of a 2nd Entitlement on VA loans, it may be necessary to make a down payment to get the right house.

 For example, let’s look at the following hypothetical scenario.
 A veteran and his family purchased a home with a beginning loan balance of $250,000.
 The home was later sold in a short-sale situation.